Create beautiful, detailed, and data-rich BIM models.

-You have the freedom to use it however you want, modify the code, and even redistribute it.
-If your current BIM authoring package has issues with proprietary incompatibility, proprietary obsolescence, or locks your business into proprietary subscriptions, help us change the highly proprietary state of the architecture, engineering, and construction industry by donating below.
+You will always have the freedom to use, modify, and redistribute.
+If your current BIM package has issues with proprietary incompatibility, proprietary obsolescence, or locks your business into proprietary subscriptions, help us change the highly proprietary state of the architecture, engineering, and construction industry by donating below.
 Funding will contribute to the roadmap.

 This will provide CAD snapping, move, rotate, and scale functions in Blender.
 This is highly recommended for precision modeling in Blender.

 Archipack lets you create parametric architectural objects, like walls, floors, ceilings, doors, roofs, and furniture with a single click from a preset templates.
 It integrates with the BlenderBIM Add-on, so you have the choice to combine both parametric and modeling by hand.

 Sverchok is a visual programming add-on for Blender that allows you to generate parametric geometry, create scripts for non-programmers, model solids from FreeCAD, and much more.

 BlenderGIS lets you import GIS data, grab elevation data from the web, and generate TINs from survey points and contours.